 Generally, students who have completed ESL 060 (Level 6) are ready to take the LOEP.

 Do I need to be a citizen to be in the HSC program?

 No, you don’t need to be a citizen.
-However, if you are in the United States with F, M, H, J, L, TN or B visas, you need to contact the International Student Services office at 425.640.1518 for information about admissions and other ESL programs at Edmonds CC.
+However, if you are in the United States with F, M, H, J, L, TN or B visas, you need to contact the Office of International Programs office at 425.640.1518 for information about admissions and other ESL programs at Edmonds College.

 Questions not answered here?